BioJulia/BufIO.jl/docs/src/index.md

 ```

 # BufIO.jl
-BufIO is an alternative IO interface in Julia inspired by Rust, designed around exposing buffers to users in order to explicitly copy bytes to and from them.
-Compared to `Base.IO`, the interfaces in this package are generally:
+BufIO provides new and improved I/O interfaces for Julia inspired by Rust, and designed around exposing buffers to users in order to explicitly copy bytes to and from them.
+Compared to the `Base.IO` interface, the new interfaces in this package are:

 * Lower level
 * Faster
 * Easier to reason about
 * Better specified, with more well-defined semantics
-* Free from slow fallback methods that trash your performance
+* Free from slow fallback methods that silently trash your performance

-This package also provides a basic set of types which allows easy interoperation between `Base.IO` types and the new buffered interfaces.
+Beside the new interfaces, BufIO also provides a small set of basic types to make use of the new interface, and/or allow easy interoperation between `Base.IO` types and the new buffered interfaces.

 ## Overview of content:
 * `AbstractBufReader`: A reader type that exposes its internal data as an immutable memory view of bytes